Alzheimer’s Disease Prevalence By Country

 Singapore .38 |

 Remember, some countries are doing a better job than others diagnosing neurodegenerative disease.
 Others are doing a better job than others sweeping these statistics under the rug–especially when it comes to declaring a cause of death on a death certificate.
 Most families don’t fight for Alzheimer’s disease as a cause of death.
-Therefore, the statistics above are drastically underreported, but rising rapidly.
-The true size of the pandemic is unknown.
+Therefore, the statistics above are drastically underreported.

 Alzheimer’s disease alone is killing 50-100 million people now.
 Experts suggest that the prevalence of brain disease will quadruple by 2050, if not sooner.
 Defending yourself with facts and smart choices is your best hope.
 Keep reading to find out why: